XDiamond7D7/BinaryToDNA/README.md

-# TextToDNA
+# BinaryToDNA
-A simple R program to convert Text string to DNA structure
+A simple R program to convert Binary to DNA structure This is just an alpha version as a demonstration.